jvprosser/CDE-Iceberg-demo/README.md

 7. Connect the CDE job to the CDW query
 8. Run the job and look at the results.

-## Iceberg table management
+## CDW & Iceberg table management
 1. go back to the session and show the snapshots again.
-2. now go to CDW and go into a Hive Warehouse HUE session and select count(*)
+2. now go to CDW and talk about it, show visualization
+3. Go into a Hive Warehouse HUE session and select count(*)
-3. 'select count(*) from default.jvp_icewine_test'
+4. 'select count(*) from default.jvp_icewine_test'
-4. select the snapshots again and point out that the last 2 snapshots are duplicates since we ran the pyspark job twice
+5. Select the snapshots again and point out that the last 2 snapshots are duplicates since we ran the pyspark job twice
-5. result should be ~7k
+6. result should be ~7k
 'SELECT * FROM default.jvp_icewine_test.snapshots;'
 6. Alter the table to go back one snapshot
 'ALTER TABLE default.jvp_icewine_test EXECUTE ROLLBACK(PUT_YOUR_SNAPSHOT_HERE); '